Restored in 2025 with funding from Christopher Todd Page

-This exquisite polychrome wood sculpture of the Madonna and Child entered the collection of Vittorio Cini in the summer of 1960, and ever since it has been housed in Palazzo Cini at San Vio, Venice.
-Scholars agree on dating the Madonna to around the second half of the 14th century.
-Its authorship, on the contrary, remains debated.
+This exquisite polychrome wooden sculpture of the Madonna and Child, carved from a single block of poplar wood, entered the collection of Vittorio Cini in the summer of 1960 and has since been housed at Palazzo Cini, San Vio, in Venice.
+Scholars generally agree in dating the artwork to the second half of the fourteenth century; its authorship, however, remains a matter of debate.

 The new attribution appears to be based on a very compelling comparison of the Cini Madonna with an extraordinary wood sculpture of Saint Michael the Archangel made in the late 14th century for the collegiate of Città Sant’Angelo nearby Pescara, Abruzzo.
-The stylistic similarities are significant and can be easily distinguished in the facial features of the Virgin and Saint Michael—specifically, their thin and elongated noses, delicate lips, and pointy chins—and in the rendering of the drapery, in particular the sharp folds of their mantles.
+The stylistic affinities between the two works, already evident prior to the restoration of the Cini Madonna, have become even more compelling in its aftermath.
+A close comparison reveals striking correspondences in the facial types of the Virgin and Saint Michael: both are characterized by oval-shaped faces, slender and elongated noses, delicate modeled lips, and pointed chins, features that recur with remarkable consistency.
+Equally persuasive are the parallels in the handling of the drapery, where the mantles in both figures are articulated through sharply cut, overlapping folds, suggesting not only a shared formal language but potentially a common hand.

 Unidentified sculptor from Abruzzo (?)